apache/nuttx/configs/olimex-stm32-p407/README.txt

        Instead, the programs must be copied to a USB FLASH drive from your host PC.
 The programs can be found at apps/examples/elf/tests/romfs.
        All of those files should be copied to the USB FLASH drive.
-The apps/example/elf will wait on power up until the USB FLASH driver has been inserted and initialized.
+The apps/example/elf will wait on power up until the USB FLASH drive has been inserted and initialized.

   kmodule: